#activity Activity Feed

 (An even better syntactic sugar might be to allow the construction of meta-types that compile down to such relationships under the hood to allow a more programmer friendly representation e.g. struct Message := { Author Content } though I am less inclined towards that direction right now as it clutters the number of formalisms at the highest level.)

-Posted: by Sarah Jamie Lewis
+Posted: by Sarah Jamie Lewis.
+(149 words)

 Hello World!